lcappuccio/e-commuter/README.md

 Set `API_KEY` environment variable with your Google Maps API Key.

+*WARNING*

+Any class that references `org.systemexception.ecommuter.services.LocationImpl` will produce logs with your google api key, remember to use the spring context to disable the logs in testing.

 ## Logging

 Logging in test `application.properties` has been disabled for class `org.systemexception.ecommuter.services.GeoApi`